-Berlin is built on sand.
-This may not be too much of a revelation as such but the sheer amount of structures which have been built into these sandy foundations certainly is!
-The city's development from a little village in the Mark Brandenburg province to Germany's biggest metropolis has to be seen in context with the utilisation of Berlin's underground for the urban infrastructure – like the sewage, gas, water and electricity networks and public transportation.
+Berlin´s development from a little village in the Mark Brandenburg province to Germany's biggest metropolis has to be seen in context with the utilisation of Berlin's underground for the urban infrastructure – like the sewage, gas, water and electricity networks and public transportation.

-At the moment, the organisation consists of more than 490 (December, 2017) members who coordinate their work in several independent sections.
+At the moment, the organisation consists of more than 500 (Summer 2018) members who coordinate their work in several independent sections.
 The decision-making bodies of Berliner Unterwelten e.V. are the Department Speakers' Council and the members' meetings.
 Every member has the right to participate in these gatherings.
-Members also receive the periodical “Schattenwelt” (Shadow Worlds), a quarterly which reports on the organisation's broad spectrum of activities, discusses literature on the subject, features a travel section and serves as a forum for discussion.
-The travel and literature sections can also be found on the website under the heading “Suggestions”.

 Our primary aim is to explore and document the city's underground architecture and make it accessible to the public.
 Underground buildings include caverns, air-raid shelters, disused railway tunnels, derelict brewery vaults and other places the public normally has no access to.
 We try to conserve historically relevant underground structures and preserve them for future generations.
 Our message has spread and nowadays we are often approached by investors and public bodies whenever questions dealing with the underground arise.